Ale-JRD/Trads/content/post/index-T1.md

 As the image of her brothers flashed through her mind, Frizione spoke.

-「No change.
-Let us join with the rebel army.」
+“No change.
+Let us join with the rebel army.”

-「Is that really okay?
+“Is that really okay?
 Prince Mercurio has already decided on a decisive battle.
-Things aren’t going the way Your Highness planned.」
+Things aren’t going the way Your Highness planned.”

 Angela asked for confirmation and Frizione nodded with sadness in her eyes.

-「Yes.
+“Yes.
 Since things have come to this, we need to put an end to the civil war as quickly as possible to reduce the hatred that has built up between us.
-Besides…Mercurio and Vihera, unlike Kabajid and Shurus, are probably still willing to listen to me.」
+Besides…Mercurio and Vihera, unlike Kabajid and Shurus, are probably still willing to listen to me.”

 If a fight was unavoidable, they had to end it as soon as possible.